vladimirchizhenkov/opt-max/README.md

 - Fix [msw](https://mswjs.io/docs/) returning fixture
 - Make your own test in the style of the ones already created

+## You have to fix:

+    - addItemPopup.spec.ts
+    - itemCount.spec.ts
+    - mock.spec.ts

 # Helpfull commands

 | Command               | Description          | Directory          |